redjax/Notetkr/README.md

 Notetakr stores its files in `$HOME/.notetkr`.
 Journals & summaries are in `$HOME/.notetkr/journal` and notes are stored in `$HOME/.notetkr/notes`.

+To generate a new weekly summary, run `nt journal` and press the `g` key to open the "generate summary" menu.

 ### Editing

 When opening a journal entry or note, you will be presented with a modal editor similar to Neovim.
 Navigate around with `hjkl` or the arrow keys, and switch to INSERT mode with `i`.
 You can press `g` to put the cursor at the top of the document, or `G` to go to the bottom.
 Pressing `d` will delete the current line the cursor is on (deletes text to the right of the cursor; if you move the cursor to a different column, anything to the left will remain). `CTRL+Z` undoes a change and `CTRL+Y` redoes it.